 When you lose a tooth, the underlying jawbone begins to deteriorate almost immediately.
 Tooth roots provide essential stimulation to the jaw bone through daily activities like chewing and biting.
 Without this stimulation, the bone tissue starts to resorb, or dissolve away, in a process similar to muscle atrophy when not used.

-This bone loss occurs rapidly in the first year following tooth extraction, with studies showing up to 25% of bone width can be lost within the first 12 months.
-The process continues throughout life, though at a slower rate.
-This progressive bone loss can eventually affect facial structure, causing a sunken appearance around the mouth and premature ageing.
+Bone loss can occur quickly in the first year following tooth extraction.
+Published research suggests that a substantial proportion of bone width — in some cases reported to be up to around 25% — may be lost within the first 12 months, though the exact amount varies between individuals.
+The process generally continues at a slower rate over time.
+This progressive bone loss can eventually affect facial structure, including changes such as a sunken appearance around the mouth.

 The bone resorption also creates challenges for future tooth replacement options, as dental implants and other restorative treatments often require adequate bone support for optimal success.